AI laptops are now appearing in the mid-range market, not just in premium models.

 Buying a new AI laptop doesn’t have to empty your wallet.
 With the right timing and a few smart strategies, you can get a high-performing, future-ready machine without overspending.

-Here are some simple, effective tips to help you save money and still get the features you need.
+Here we have added some simple, effective tips to help you save money and still get the features you need.

 1. Shop Smart Around Prime Day, Back-to-School, and Holiday Sales